“A Colourful Nation – Kleur Bekennen”

 Māpuna Kabinet art gallery, Te Awahou Nieuwe Stroom

 Leon van den Eijkel’s brightly coloured works are often tinged with humour and irreverence, as he attempts to capture the anarchic and wild essence of Aotearoa – with a finely honed and highly structured Dutch cultural mindset.
-An impressive retrospective of his paintings and sculptures will go on show – from 24 April onwards.
+An impressive retrospective of his paintings and sculptures has been curated by Oranjehof and is on show from 24 April to 25 July.

 The foundations of Leon’s work are deeply rooted in the style set by fellow Dutch artist Mondriaan.
 But he uses his own vibrant ‘Pacific Palette’ to surprise and delight his audiences.